ConductorOne/baton-postgresql/README.md

   baton-postgresql [command]

 Available Commands:
-  completion         Generate the autocompletion script for the specified shell help               Help about any command
+  capabilities       Get connector capabilities completion         Generate the autocompletion script for the specified shell help               Help about any command

 Flags:
-      --dsn string          The connection string for the PostgreSQL database ($BATON_DSN)
+      --client-id string        The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string    The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --dsn string              required: The DSN to connect to the database ($BATON_DSN) -f, --file string             The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                    help for baton-postgresql
-                            example: postgres://username:password@localhost:5432/database_name
+      --include-columns         Include column privileges when syncing.
+This can result in large amounts of data ($BATON_INCLUDE_COLUMNS)
-  -f, --file string         The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                help for baton-postgresql
+      --include-large-objects   Include large objects when syncing.
+This can result in large amounts of data ($BATON_INCLUDE_LARGE_OBJECTS)
-      --log-format string   The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string    The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --schemas strings     The schemas to include in the sync. ($BATON_SCHEMAS) This defaults to 'public' only. (default [public]) -v, --version             version for baton-postgresql
+      --log-format string       The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string        The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning            This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING) --schemas strings         The schemas to include in the sync ($BATON_SCHEMAS) (default [public]) --skip-full-sync          This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --ticketing               This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                 version for baton-postgresql

 Use "baton-postgresql [command] --help" for more information about a command.
 ```